hoffmann/mdcal/README.md

 ## Example

 See `2026 Outdoor Termine.md` for an example event file.
+The results can be viewed at <https://hoffmann.github.io/mdcal/>

 ## Requirements